 - The Board’s form or shape is a retro or classic type.
 The body is influenced by the original series of skateboards way back in the 1960s and 1970s.
 It is widely available in any color that you imagine and with printed graphics on the deck’s backside.

 - They are pretty narrow, have a pointed nose, reach full width after their front trucks, and gradually narrow back to their tail with a kicktail.
-Except in the nose part, it doesn’t have any.
+Except for the nose part, it doesn’t have any.
 The Board’s trucks in the front part are situated relatively near to the nose’s end.

 - Choose a quality bearing, preferably the ABEC 7 bearing.
 Also, the trucks are 3 inches wide and intended for the Board to turn quickly and conveniently with ease.